xalaida/laravel-nuxt-docker/README.md

 If you want to host API and client apps on the single host machine, you may set up subdomains rather than rely on published ports.

-The project includes a simple [gateway application](https://github.com/nevadskiy/gateway-proxy) that can easily help with this.
+The project includes a simple gateway application that can easily help with this.

-It can also be useful to run locally and set up an application to use subdomains and test CORS and other possible issues.
+It can be also useful to run locally and set up an application to use subdomains and test CORS and other possible issues.

-Of course, you can replace it with a more professional tool.
+Of course, you can replace it with a more professional tool, like [Traefik](https://traefik.io).

 ## ⚙ Installation